KyoriPowered/adventure-docs/source/platform/bungeecord.rst

 BungeeCord
 ==========

-Adventure targets the latest version of Waterfall or BungeeCord.
+Adventure targets the latest version of BungeeCord and BungeeCord-compatible forks, such as Waterfall.

 Add the artifact to your build file: